 The aim of all our consequences is that the child will understand what went wrong and why, and the expectation is that behaviour will improve as a result.
 Children need to know learn that when they do something wrong something happens.
-We also take into account the age of the child and the context of the incident/misbehaviour. or member of staff.
+We also take into account the age of the child and the context of the incident/misbehaviour.

-The staff use a range of de-escalation strategies to avoid raising including: tactical ignoring, proximity praise, distraction & diversion, positive direction, giving choices and consequences, take-up time, 'when & then' statements and rule reminders.
+The staff use a range of de-escalation strategies to avoid unnecessary confrontation including: tactical ignoring, proximity praise, distraction & diversion, positive direction, giving choices and consequences, take-up time, 'when & then' statements and rule reminders.